Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/13_shifting_ground/index.md

 ## Conclusion

-We have added a shifting texture for the ground and sky, and we have applied a fog effect entities.
-This makes the game look much better and more immersive.
+We added shifting textures for ground and sky and applied a fog effect to entities, making the scene look much better andmore immersive.

 | ![Shifting background!](images/ch13_final-screen.gif)  |
 | :-----------------------------------------------------------------------------------------------: |